Joan Geelvinck (1737–1802)

-Joan Geelvinck (August7, 1737 – July 2, 1802) was a mayor of Amsterdam for scarcely six months in 1787.
-He came to offices after two Orangist mayors were ejected in a radical way.
+Joan Geelvinck (August 7, 1737 – July 2, 1802) was a mayor of Amsterdam for scarcely six months in 1787.
+He came to office after two Orangist mayors were ejected in a radical way.
 Hendrik Daniëlsz Hooft, the father of Joan's brother-in-law, was the leader of the Amsterdam Patriots in the vroedschap.
 Geelvinck was the son of Nicolaas Geelvinck and the grandson of Lieve Geelvinck, both mayors of Amsterdam.
 In 1780 his brother Nicolaas became representative of the stadtholder in the West India Company.
 His sister was Agatha Theodora Geelvinck.

 Biography

 Building Herengracht 466, also known as "the corner house" designed by Philips Vingboons in 1672 in which Geelvinck lived.

 After graduating in law from Leiden University, Geelvinck was appointed to the city council of Amsterdam in 1759.
 He married Maria Elisabeth Beck in 1760.
 He resided in the Herengracht 456 building until 1762 when he inherited the Herengracht 466 building from Anna de Haze who was one of the richest women in Amsterdam.
 In 1765 he had it renovated, after his neighbor had taken out insurance on his transoms, because of the possible damage caused by piles and beams.
 In 1767 he lent Henry Hope 36,000 guilders.
 In 1768 he became bailiff and dijkgraaf of Amstelland, bailiff of Waver, Botshol and Ruige Wilnis.
 From 1769 to 1773 he worked as an ambassador in Brussels.
 On November 29, 1769, he had the house in the Gouden Bocht on the Herengracht publicly auctioned.
 The building was sold for 250,000 guilders.
 Parts of the interior, including the wallpapers created by the Haarlem painter Jan Augustini can be seen in the De Bazel building, in the City Archives.
 Between 1774 and 1787, Geelvinck worked as the dijkgraaf of Zeeburg and Diemerzeedijk.

 On 16 November 1783, Geelvinck held discussions with FS Grave van Byland, who had proposed a one-man administration of Amsterdam.
 In 1784, he married Margaretha van Loon.
 In the meantime Geelvinck lived in Herengracht 466, also known as "the corner house".

 On 5 July 1787, the college of the constituted deposed the mayors Dedel and Beels.
 On 7 July 1787, Geelvinck was appointed the mayor of the city, when the patriots introduced more democratic principles, that is to say an appointment without approval or nomination by the stateholder.
 Thousands of people had gone to the Dam to await the result.